 The human historyof the Sods is interesting, too, as the region was named after a German immigrant (Johann Dahle) that used the area for grazing cattle in the mid-1800s.
-At some point, the spelling of the region was changed to the now familiar Dolly, and in 1975 the area was designated as Wilderness.
+At some point, the spelling of the region was changed to the now familiar Dolly, and the area was designated as Wilderness in 1975.

 Some years back, we had the chance to meet one of the original Dolly descendants, known to the locals simply as “Mister Dolly.”
 We wanted to cross his property with our kayaks to access the river, so we walked up Dollytown Road (really) and knocked on his door to ask permission.
 He answered right away and talked with a thick accent and a rapid fire cadence that made him hard to follow (but made it easy for my friend KB to imitate him afterwards).

 As we chatted, we noticed that Mister Dolly was calling city folk like us “smarties,” and we wondered where the conversation was headed.
 But in the end he charged us a dollar a boat and tucked the bills into his shirt pocket in a way that made it seem like he’d done that before.
 It was a pretty good deal considering that we got river access and a story, all for $4.
 We enjoyed meeting him…and he seemed to enjoy meeting us.